kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/02_ktor-jvm.md

 Let's open several URLs from the output to see the different Mandelbrot set images.
 We can try changing the coordinates back and forth to see more images.

-Let's implement an HTML page and a client-side application now to better present the rendered fractal images now!
+Let's implement an HTML page, and a client-side application now to better present the rendered fractal images now!